earth2observe/downscaling-tools/doc/index.rst

 Installing the window exe distribution
 --------------------------------------

-Download the file e2o_downscale-2016-3-normal-win32-64.zip (or similar) from the releases tab to you computer.
+Download the file e2o_downscale-RELEASE-normal-win32-64.zip (or similar) from the releases tab to you computer.
 Please note that this file will only work on windows computers with a 64 bit operating system.

-Make a directory in which to store the program (e.g c:\dstools) and unzip the contents of the zip file into this directory, you should now have something like this:
+Make a directory in which to store the program (e.g c:\\dstools) and unzip the contents of the zip file into this directory, you should now have something like this:

 ::